The indecomposable objects in the center of Deligne's category $Rep(S_t)$: Classification of indecomposable objects in the center of Rep St

 The next corollary is a direct consequence of \Cref{Z-ab-firstorder} and \Cref{center-extend}.

 \begin{corollary} The inclusion of $\uRep S_d$ into its abelian envelope induces a full and faithful functor of braided monoidal categories

 \end{corollary}

 To classify simple objects in $\cZ(\uRep^\ab S_d)$ we first note that $\cZ(\uRep^\ab S_d)$ has the \emph{Jordan--H\"older property} by virtue of being a locally finite abelian category \cite{EGNO}*{Theorem 1.5.4}.
 That is, any object in $\cZ(\uRep^\ab S_d)$ has a finite filtration by simple objects in this category.
-Moreover, such a filtration is unique up to order of the simple subquotients (factors).
+Moreover, the simple composition factors are unique up to order.

 The induction functor from \Cref{prop:indcenter} extends to the abelian envelope such that the following diagram commutes